wasp-lang/wasp/web/docs/language/features.md

 should be denied access to it.

 ### Validation Error Handling
 When creating, updating, or deleting entities, you may wish to handle validation errors.
-We have exposed one class, `AuthError`, for this purpose.
+We have exposed a class called `AuthError` for this purpose.
 This could also be combined with [Prisma Error Helpers](/docs/language/features#prisma-error-helpers).

 #### `import statement`:
 ```js